Influx of NBFCs- Easy Procedure, Flexibility & Low Operative Costs: Decode the Checklist!

-- The company is not carrying any NBFC activities and will not be indulging in any such activities before getting registration from the RBI.
+- The company is not carrying any NBFC activities and will not be indulging in any such activities before getting NBFC registration with RBI.

 - It is adhering to the ‘Fair Practice code’ as laid down by the RBI guidelines.

-- It is not into the business of accepting public funds; has never held such funds and does not intend to do so in the future too, without the approval of RBI.
+- It is not in the business of accepting public funds; has never held such funds and does not intend to do so in the future too, without the approval of RBI.

-- It has no public interface till date and will not begin one in the future unless approved by the RBI.
+- It has no public interface to date and will not begin one in the future unless approved by the RBI.

-- Companies already in existence need to present audited Balance Sheet along with Profit & Loss Account for the entire period of its existence or last 3 years (whichever is less).
-In addition, directors and auditors report also be submitted.
+- Companies already in existence need to present an audited Balance Sheet along with a Profit & Loss Account for the entire period of its existence or last 3 years (whichever is less).
+In addition, directors’ and auditors’ reports also are submitted.